ChrisClear/Coding_Dojo_Coursework/README.md

 <<<<<<< HEAD
 The exam is open-web – meaning you have all of your previous code and the entire internet at your disposal!
 =======
-The exam is open-web â€“ meaning you have all of your previous code and the entire internet at your disposal!
+The exam is open-web meaning you have all of your previous code and the entire internet at your disposal!
->>>>>>> 6909cba350448bd917f77a469de0ca4261fd5336
 Retake your belt exam
 You can retake the belt exam as many times as you need during the following days.